microsoft/ML-For-Beginners/8-Reinforcement/README.md

 Suppose, you want to teach computer to play a game, such as chess, or [Super Mario](https://en.wikipedia.org/wiki/Super_Mario).
 For computer to play a game, we need it to predict which move to make in each of the game states.
 While this may seem like a classification problem, it is not - because we do not have a dataset with states and corresponding actions.
 While we may have some data like that (existing chess matches, or recording of players playing Super Mario), it is likely not to cover sufficiently large number of possible states.

-Instead of looking for existing game data, **reinforcement learning** (RL) is based on the idea of *making the computer play* many times, observing the result.
-Thus, to apply reinforcement learning, we need two things:
+Instead of looking for existing game data, **Reinforcement Learning** (RL) is based on the idea of *making the computer play* many times, observing the result.
+Thus, to apply Reinforcement Learning, we need two things:
 1. **An environment** and **a simulator**, which would allow us to play a game many times.
 This simulator would define all game rules, possible states and actions.
-2. **A reward function**, which would tell us how good we did during each move or game.
+2. **A reward function**, which would tell us how well we did during each move or game.

 The main difference between supervised learning is that in RL we typically do not know whether we win or lose until we finish the game.
 Thus, we cannot say whether a certain move alone is good or now - we only receive reward at the end of the game.
 And our goal is to design such algorithms that will allow us to train a model under such uncertain conditions.
 We will learn about one RL algorithm called **Q-learning**.